Skip to content

 tab_footnote!(tbl, "PPP adjusted" => :gdp)

 Add a source-note line in the footer.
-Source notes span the full table width and are left-aligned.
-Each call appends another line.
+Source notes span the full table width and are left-aligned; each call appends one.

 Signature: tab_sourcenote!(tbl, text)